kneshio/summer2024/blog.md

 # June 12th

 Briefly went through guides for connecting ssh into a gpu computer.
 Also attended the DOE weekly event.

+# June 13th

+Summarized results for Real-ESRGAN for some of the node images that were provided.
+Learned that some of the results with low quality image inputs looked cartoonish.
+Need to test more results on text based images as well.

+# June 14th

+Found two new models for Super Resolution called BIRD and OSEDiff.
+Read over research papers.
+Also now have access to Chicago street view images, so I can test over potential images where there are cars with license plate numbers.

+# June 17th

+The goal for this day was to try to implement the two implementations.
+Unfortunately, today was a rough day: BIRD required a GPU node, and there were connectivity issues with the GPU nodes.
+I also tried reimplementing on Google Colab but had issues with unzipping my files.
+I then moved to Jupyter Notebook by connecting through Polaris and my School Account using Anvil, but both sessions failed to start.
+Spent some time testing the new images I acquired in the Real-ESRGAN model.
+Also started looking into Docker for future setup with the GPU node.